Public beta · 1.0 incoming · macOS 26.4 (Tahoe) · Apple Silicon only

 Yes. flexMeter detects every input device macOS sees via CoreAudio — built-in mic, USB interface, Thunderbolt interface, virtual audio device.
 It supports 1 to 8 channels per device.

-The first release is shipping, the beta is open to the people who want one, and the inbox has humans in it.
+The current build is looking for real rooms, real interfaces, and real shows.
 Tell us what you record, stream, or broadcast — and where the meters in your current setup are hiding.

 No waitlist form.
 No tracking.
 No recording — of your audio, or of your visit.